brlala/docker_playground/README.md

 14. `docker container exec -it` - run additional command in existing container

 ### Networking Commands
-`docker container port <name>` - see ports opened on container
+1. `docker container port <name>` - see ports opened on container
-`docker container inspect --format '{{.NetworkSettings.IPAddress}}' webhost` - see host IP of docker container
+2. `docker container inspect --format '{{.NetworkSettings.IPAddress}}' webhost` - see host IP of docker container
-`docker network ls` - show all networks created
+3. `docker network ls` - show all networks created
-`docker network inspect <network name>` - shows network related configuration like containers connected to the network, IP and gateway of the network
+4. `docker network inspect <network name>` - shows network related configuration like containers connected to the network, IP and gateway of the network
-`docker network create <network name>` - create a new network
+5. `docker network create <network name>` - create a new network
+    * `--driver overlay` or `-d overlay` to create a network that spans across clusters
-`docker network connect <network name> <name>` - connect network to container
+6. `docker network connect <network name> <name>` - connect network to container
-`docker network disconnect <network name> <name>` - disconnect network to container
+7. `docker network disconnect <network name> <name>` - disconnect network to container

 ### Image Commands
 `docker image inspect <name>` - contains metadata like ports exposed, environment variables, command to run when an image is run